facebookresearch/ParlAI/docs/source/tutorial_torch_generator_agent.md

 **Authors**: Stephen Roller, Eric Smith

 `parlai.core.torch_generator_agent.TorchGeneratorAgent` is an abstract parent class that provides functionality for building autoregressive generative models.
-Extending TorchGeneratorAgent requires your model conform to a strict interface, but then provides you rich functionality like beam search and sampling.
+Extending `TorchGeneratorAgent` requires your model conform to a strict interface, but then provides you rich functionality like beam search and sampling.

 ## Example Models

-Two major models in ParlAI inherit from TorchGeneratorAgent: seq2seq and transformer.
+Two major models in ParlAI inherit from `TorchGeneratorAgent`: seq2seq and transformer.
 You can try one of these with the example below:

 ```
-python examples/train_model -m transformer/generator -t convai2 -mf /tmp/testtransformer --beam-size 5 -bs 16
+python examples/train_model -m transformer/generator -t convai2 -mf /tmp/testtransformer \
+  --beam-size 5 -bs 16
 ```

 ## Creating a Model